solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 ---

 Colors are usually perceived in as part of a composition.
 It is rare that we can find them in isolation in nature.
+Sometimes we find articles, usually associated to marketing, where people make a direct relationship between a color and an emotion or a feeling.
+For example, when the color red is associated to `passion` and and green to `hope`.
+Such relationships could be true to some extent, but I think it is also important to consider the context associated to such perceptions.
+A red color indeed can express passion, but in some cases, given the set of other colors present in the composition, it could also express sadness or fear.

  In that sense,  probably what colors evoke is tightly associated to the perception of a colorful `context`.
 In other words, how we perceive a certain type of red, does not depend only on such color, but also on the colors that surround it.